 Tutorial The module will conclude with a tutorial to prepare for the end of module exam.

-Practical The practical will provide a hands-on experience in interpreting photomicrographs of pathological preparations, interpreting molecular data, and to advise referral/treatment for 'patients'.
+Case Study The case study will provide a hands-on experience in interpreting photomicrographs of pathological preparations, interpreting molecular data, and to advise referral/treatment for 'patients'.

 Category A (70%-100%):